-Many of the module paths within Wagtail have been reorganised to reduce duplication - for example, wagtail. wagtail.core.models.
-As a result, import lines and other references to
+Many of the module paths within Wagtail have been reorganised to reduce duplication - for example, wagtail. wagtailcore.models is now wagtail.core.models.
+As a result, import lines and other references to oupdating them $ wagtail updatemodulepaths --diff # show the changes to be made, without